Home » Programs Overview » Competitive Club Options

 The fees for 11-12U are slightly lower.
 This reduced fees reflects the tailored training program specifically designed for this age group, which does not include all of the same training and expenses.

-For 13U-18U competitive athletes selected as part of the RTC, the total cost of one RTC cycle (Fall or Winter) is $1250 + HST.
-A $50 refund is applied to each family that returns their rental game jersey at the end of each program.
+For 13U-18U competitive athletes selected as part of the RTC, the total cost of one RTC cycle (Fall or Winter) is ~$1300 + HST.
+A $100 refundable jersey deposit is applied to each family that returns their rental game jersey at the end of each program.

 Your coaches understand that you are here to gain more skills and game-play tactics and that you probably have ambitions to play for your school, or maybe with our provincial- or national-level teams in the future.
 They will be very supportive but will also challenge you to achieve your best at all times.
 This will include highlighting proper skill techniques along the way.